Lsam18/Green_Market/README.md

 ## Contributing

-If you'd like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the project, please follow our please contact us.

 ## License